Hey everybody, Nick here, and today, I’ve put up a website to serve as a hub for all things Nick Shabazz!

 Thanks for asking!
 The best way to support what I’m doing is to like, share, and recommend my content on YouTube.
 This gets the word out, and provides some (very some) ad revenue.

 If you’d like to support me in a more financial way, go to my Patreon page and set up a donation.
-Finally, if you’d like, you can buy some Nick Shabazz Merchandise, whose proceeds will go straight to the channel.
-You can also use my Cameo page to order a custom video.
+You can also directly donate gear, although these days I can’t promise it’ll get reviewed.
+Finally, if you’d like, you can also use my Cameo page to order a custom video.

 But, honestly, one of the best ways to support me is to be kind to a new reviewer on YouTube or elsewhere.
 Find a small channel you love, and donate some cash, some gear, or some time to help them out.
 There, you’re doing good for the whole community, rather than for one random jackass.